GustafEnebog/sapperlot/README.md

       - (n) - for no - closing the game.

     An error message informs the user if their entry is not in the correct format: ”That is not a valid option, Please try again.”
 The user must enter (y) or (n) to continue.

+#### 6. Meta data

+  - The game will end when the user guessed the secret word or failed attempts reaches 7.
+  - The user will be presented with a short message and then asked to play again: Do you want to play again? y/n

+  - The user can choose:
+      - (y) - for yes - this will start a new game, with initial inputs.
+      - (n) - for no - closing the game.

+    An error message informs the user if their entry is not in the correct format: ”That is not a valid option, Please try again.”
+The user must enter (y) or (n) to continue.

+#### 7. Inbetween points

+  - The game will end when the user guessed the secret word or failed attempts reaches 7.
+  - The user will be presented with a short message and then asked to play again: Do you want to play again? y/n

+  - The user can choose:
+      - (y) - for yes - this will start a new game, with initial inputs.
+      - (n) - for no - closing the game.

+    An error message informs the user if their entry is not in the correct format: ”That is not a valid option, Please try again.”
+The user must enter (y) or (n) to continue.

 ##### User found the word:
 ![Win](documentation/win.png)